Crispy Chicken Manchurian (Sweet & Sour)

 Directions

-• Heat 1/2 of oil in a pan or wok over medium heat.
+• Heat 1/2 of oil in a pan over medium heat.
 Add the marinated chicken and cook until it turns golden brown and is cooked through

 • Take the chicken out of the pan and keep it aside.
 Keep it on a kitchen towel for absorption of any excess oil.